How Long is a Longboard?

 If you’re average height, a mid-size board would be perfect for your first board.
 Something around 40″ would be ideal, which you can see from our chart above.
 Mid-sized boards are perfect for an all-around riding style and make great beginner longboards for most people.

-Longer boards provide more stability for the rider than shorter boards, which also means that longer boards are less maneuverable than shorter boards, which is why we suggest a mid-sized board for somebody looking to start longboarding.
+Longer boards provide more stability for the rider than shorter boards, which also means that longer boards are less maneuverable than shorter boards, which is why a mid-sized longboard is our suggestion for most people.
 Once you get the basics down you can decide if another riding discipline is right for you.

 For additional information check out our extensive articles on different longboard types and styles.